Philadelphus (Mock Orange, Sweet Mock-Orange) Growing Tips

 Height: Varies from .5 – 3.5 metres (1.5 – 12 feet)

-Plant Hardiness Zones: 3, 4, 5, 6, 7, 8, 9
+Plant Hardiness Zones: 3, 4, 5, 6, 7, 8, 9 (varies by species)

-Where To Plant And How To Care For Mock Orange
+Where to Plant and How to Care for Mock Orange

-The mock orange shrub thrives in a sunny location and can tolerate partial shade or light shade site.
-The soil should be moist, humus-rich and well-drained.
-It is best planted in autumn through to early spring-time.
+The mock orange shrub thrives in a sunny location (6+ hours daily for optimal flowering), but can tolerate partial shade or light shade site.

-When And How To Prune Mock Orange Shrubs
+When and How to Prune Mock Orange Shrubs

-For restoration pruning of a mock orange shrub, prune after flowering in late spring or early summer by removing a third of the old stems from the base (about a couple of inches from the ground).
-This will allow light, airflow and encourage new shoots.
+You can prune after flowering in late spring or early summer by removing a third of the old stems from the base (about a couple of inches from the ground).
+In addition pruning dead, damaged or crossing stems.
+This will invigorate the plant and allow light, airflow through the shrub and encourage new shoots.
 The following year remove another third of the old stems.
 Over the course of a few years, any overcrowding and straggly stems will be remedied to an established mock orange shrub.
+However if you decide to hard prune a mock orange be prepared to lose out on an abundance of flowers for a year or two while it recovers.

 Young plants should only be pruned lightly to encourage new growth.
 However if it is still straggly, a young plant can be cut back to about half of its length.
 This will encourage new shoots from its base, and will help boost a bushy habit.